Bionic architecture: 20th–21st century period

 Due to growing concerns surrounding global warming and climate change, as well as the rise of technological improvements, architectural bionics became primarily focused on more efficient ways to achieve modern sustainability.
 An example of the modern architectural bionic movement includes the 30 St Mary Axe (2003), which is heavily inspired by the 'Venus Flower Basket Sponge', a sea creature with a lattice-like exoskeleton and round shape that disperses force from water currents.
 The building's design features an aluminium coated steel diagrid structure.
 This allows for passive cooling, heating, ventilating and lighting.
-Nicholas Grimshaw's, The Eden Project (2001) features a set of natural biomes with several geodesic domes inspired by bubbles joined together.
+Nicholas Grimshaw's, The Eden Project (2001) features a set of natural biomes with several geodesic domes inspired by bubbles joined.
 These are made of three layers of Ethylene Tetrafluoroethylene (ETFE), a form of plastic that provides a lighter steel frame and allows for more sunlight to enter the building in order to generate solar power.
 Its pillows are also built to be easily detachable from its steel frame should more efficient material be discovered in the future.